Nolan Ryan: Legacy

 Ryan played in more seasons (27) than any other major league player since 1900.
 (He is tied with Cap Anson for the most all time.)
 Ryan ranks first for all-time in strikeouts (5,714), fewest hits allowed per nine innings (6.56), and no-hitters (7).
 He is also fifth in innings pitched (5,386), second in games started (773), seventh in shutouts (61), is tied for 14th in wins (324), and is third in losses (292).

-Opposing hitters hit only .204 against Ryan during his career, although they had a .309 on-base percentage against him.
+Opposing hitters hit .204 against Ryan during his career, although they had a .309 on-base percentage against him.
 He also limited hitters to a .298 slugging percentage.
-Ryan had 15 or more strikeouts in a game 26 times, second only to Randy Johnson, who had 28.
+Ryan had 15 or more strikeouts in a game 26 times, second to Randy Johnson, who had 28.
 Ryan's lengthy career spanned generations as he struck out seven pairs of fathers and sons (for example, Bobby Bonds and Barry Bonds), another major league record.
 Ryan also played during the administrations of seven U.S. Presidents—Lyndon B. Johnson, Richard M. Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, and Bill Clinton—equaling a 20th-century record that had been set by Jim Kaat.

 Ryan also ranks high on the list for four "negative" records; he ranks first all-time in walks allowed (2,795), first in wild pitches (277), third in losses (292 – most in the post-1920 live-ball era), and ninth in batters hit (158).
 Ryan was the first pitcher in MLB history to give up ten grand slam home runs, including one to Dann Howitt, the next-to-last batter Ryan faced in his career; that record has since been surpassed.

 Bill James focused on this dichotomy between Ryan's positive and negative statistics.
 While ranking him as the 24th best pitcher of all time, he noted, "Ryan has been retired almost ten years [as of 2001], in another ten perhaps we will begin to get a little bit of perspective on him.
 Ryan's log of spectacular accomplishments is as thick as Bill Clinton's little black book; his list of flaws and failures is lengthy but dry, and will never make for good reading."

 Other writers have delved more into the specifics of James' general concerns.
 ESPN writer Rob Neyer stated in a 2003 column that while Ryan was among the 20 best pitchers since World War II, he "often had trouble throwing strikes, [and] he wasn't any good at fielding his position".
 In another column, Neyer, while stating that Ryan belonged in the Hall of Fame, pointed to Ryan's record-breaking walks total and noted that his .309 on-base percentage against "wasn't even close to being in the top 100".